 The Historical Geography Research Group, in association with the Routledge Research in Historical Geography Series, is pleased to offer a prize to the best undergraduate or Scottish 4-year MA undergraduate dissertation in any area of historical geography which is based upon original research and which demonstrates conceptual and/or methodological sophistication.
 The successful prize winner will receive £200 of Routledge-published books, and will be invited to submit an article based upon their dissertation for publication in the Journal of Historical Geography (subject to the standard refereeing procedures of that periodical).
 The winner will also be invited to present their work at the annual Practising Historical Geography conference in November.

 Dissertations should normally be of first-class standard and be nominated by Heads of Department / Examination Boards / dissertation supervisors as appropriate.
 Departments should not submit more than one dissertation for consideration.
 Only dissertations submitted (during the current academic year) by students enrolled in a geography degree programme at a university in the UK or the Republic of Ireland will be considered.
-Submissions (unmarked hardcopy AND accompanying PDF) should be sent to the Dissertation Prize Coordinator – though physical copies can be sent by special arrangement.
+Submissions, in the form of a PDF, should be sent to the Dissertation Prize Coordinator – though physical copies can be sent by special arrangement.
 We will need an email address for the student that will remain valid after the end of the 2019-2020 academic year.